 Midway through the set, I started tearing the papers, too.
 The black background should show off the shapes.
 (My, such alliteration!)

-These are vertical pages 800 pixels wide and about 1050 tall, so make your browser window big (the F11 key will maximize it on many systems).
+These are vertical pages 800 pixels wide and about 1050 tall, so make your browser window big or turn your phone vertical.

-Try to read and view simultaneously, or at least switch back and forth as much as you can: your reading brain follows the argument in words, and while that rationalist is distracted, the viewer can swoon with ecstasy (well, psilocybin) at the patterns and textures.
+Try to read and view simultaneously, or at least switch back and forth as much as you can--don't get hooked on one and ignore the other!
+Your reading brain follows the argument in words, and while that rationalist is distracted, the viewer can swoon with ecstasy (well, psilocybin) at the patterns and textures.
 Sigh-key-delic!

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books